FinnAngelo/FinnAngelo.github.io/_posts/2015-04-16-002-Jekyll on GitHub.md

 1. I used TortoiseGit to do the forking -> merging thing, which is very easy.
 	Its' mostly like <https://help.github.com/articles/merging-an-upstream-repository-into-your-fork/>, but using TortoiseGit to do the work
 	* All the commits etc go to the `master` trunk, because this is a user/organisation site
 	* I had to merge the `index.html` that I set up for `hello world` which wasn't hard, but I'm still not sure about the MIT License.
-Do I just append my name onto @BarryClack or do I setup a separate license?
+Do I just append my name onto @BarryClark or do I setup a separate license?
 Or what?
 		* It looks like I leave it EXACTLY as is ie no change as per the instructions in it.
 Doh!
 		* I guess this is a lesson learned for my very first fork!